chanokchut/TheBounds-Dashboard-Placement-2025/README.md

 **How to use**
 - Clone/download this repository.
-- Open .pbix files in Power BI Desktop.
-- Load mock data from /data folder to replicate dashboards.
+- Load .xlxs and .pbix files from /Data&Dashboard folder to replicate dashboards.

 **Version control**
-- This repository is developed with version control best practices:
+- This repository is developed with version control practices:
-- Regular commits with meaningful messages.
+- Commits with meaningful messages.
-- Separate folders for data, scripts, and dashboards.
+- Separate folders for Data&Dashboard and Document.
 - Iterative versions of dashboards (tagged releases: v1.0, v2.0, etc.).

 **Acknowledgements**